sixeyed/docker4.net/lessons/section-02/02-03-packaging-netfx-apps.md

   -f ./docker/02-03-packaging-netfx-apps/signup-web/v3/Dockerfile .
 ```

-> The output still contains all the usual build logs.
+> The output still contains all the usual build logs

 ## Compare the images